openebs-archive/openebs-docs/docs/configurepools.md

   You must enter all the disk CRs manually together from the selected nodes.

-  When the `poolType` = `mirrored` make sure the disk CRs selected from from each node are in even number.
+  When the `poolType` = `mirrored` make sure the disk CRs selected from each node are in even number.
 The data is striped across mirrors.
 For example, if 4x1TB disks are selected on `node1`, the raw capacity of the pool instance of `cstor-pool1` on `node1` is 2TB.

   When the `pooltype` = `striped` the number of disk CRs from each node can be in any number, the data is striped across each disk.
 For example, if 4x1TB disks are selected on `node1`, the raw capacity of the pool instance of `cstor-pool1` on that `node1` is 4TB.